nginxinc/nginx-basics-workshops/docs/labs/install_and_basics/installing_nginx_plus.md

       Setting up libmaxminddb0:amd64 (1.3.1-1) ...
       Setting up nginx-plus-module-geoip2 (22+3.3-1~bionic)
       ```
-   Notice in the end of the output the instructions to enabling the module via the NGINX config.
+   Notice in the end of the output the instructions to enable the module via the NGINX config.
    We will do this later:

       ```bash